 Mamma Mia 2 starts with Sophie (Amanda Seyfried) telling us she’s pregnant and alone as she shares this big news with her mothers BFFs, Tanya (Christine Baranski) and Rosie (Julie Walters) who have visited by boat.
 All three reminisce about Sophie’s mother Donna (Meryl Streep) in the past tense with flashbacks from the first film.
 Creepily all the cast have the same haircuts as they had in the first film, but to be fair Julie Walters looks blonder (and more of that gripe later).

-This use of the past tense led to uproar from the Mamma Mia fan base as all and sundry online assumed Donna was dead.
+This use of the past tense in scenes led to uproar from the Mamma Mia fan base as all and sundry online assumed Donna was dead.
 This instead of a plotline where she has run off with another man who played Bond.
 Don’t laugh as may have happened if Daniel Craig was hanging out in Kalokairi while Donna was shacked up with Sam (Pierce Brosnan).

 Especially if he came out the sea in those wee swimming trunks in that James Bond movie…Or there had been a golf course on the island, and Connery had made a wee visit.
 This uproar reminded me of when a character was killed off in the third Bridget Jones book Mad About the Boy (2013).. click here for a not so secret spoiler.
-Ironically this character in the book played in the movie was played by one of Sophie’s three dads.
+Ironically this character in the book was played in the movie was played by one of Sophie’s three dads.

 We then get by flashback, Donna’s story – the first film which I reviewed as a guilty pleasure HERE – with photogenic younger actors and those familiar oldies.
 It seems, as a young girl, she bought her only non-ABBA related tribute clothes that she owns.
-Those infernal dungarees that she owned like forever ie the 10 years after sequel / first movie.
+Those infernal dungarees that she owned like forever ie the 10 years after the sequel / first movie.
 To be fair she may well have bought a spare pair too, just in case they ran out of stock. (which is extremely doubtful)